themeselection/materio-mui-nextjs-admin-template-free/README.md

 ## Changelog 📆

 Please refer to the [CHANGELOG](CHANGELOG.md) file.
-We will add a detailed release notes to each new release.
+We will add detailed release notes to each new release.

 ## NOTE 🏷️

-**We request you to keep ThemeSelection credit link in the footer section.**
+**We request you to keep the ThemeSelection credit link in the footer section.**

 ## Looking For Premium Admin Templates ?? 👀

-**[ThemeSelection](https://themeselection.com/)** provides Selected high quality, modern design, professional and easy-to-use Free and Premium [Bootstrap Admin Templates](https://themeselection.com/products/category/bootstrap-admin-templates/), [VueJS Admin Templates](https://themeselection.com/products/category/vuejs-admin-templates/), [Laravel Admin Templates](https://themeselection.com/products/category/laravel-admin-templates/), [React Admin Templates](https://themeselection.com/products/category/react-admin-templates/) and [Free UI Kits](https://themeselection.com/products/category/free-ui-kits/) to create your applications faster!
+**[ThemeSelection](https://themeselection.com/)** provides Selected high quality, modern design, professional and easy-to-use Free and Premium [Bootstrap Admin Templates](https://themeselection.com/item/category/bootstrap-admin-templates/), [VueJS Admin Templates](https://themeselection.com/item/category/vuejs-admin-templates/), [Laravel Admin Templates](https://themeselection.com/products/category/laravel-admin-templates/), [React Admin Templates](https://themeselection.com/item/category/react-admin-templates/) and [Free UI Kits](https://themeselection.com/item/category/free-ui-kits/) to create your applications faster!

-If you want to [Download Free Admin Templates](https://themeselection.com/products/category/download-free-admin-templates/) like Materio, then do visit [ThemeSelection](https://themeselection.com/).
+If you want to [Download Free Admin Templates](https://themeselection.com/item/category/download-free-admin-templates/) like Materio, then do visit [ThemeSelection](https://themeselection.com/).

 ## Other variants